Latent Causal Socioeconomic Health Index

-Given the other metrics in the model, for MML as treatment variable, three metrics namely, `\texttt{population density}', `\texttt{unemployment rate}' (reversed-scale), and `\texttt{renewable energy consumption}' were found to not have a substantial statistical relationship with a country's latent health.
-For GGHE as the treatment variable, the metric `\texttt{proportion of seats held by women in national parliament}' also shows no statistical relationship with a country's latent health as opposed to `\texttt{renewable energy consumption}'.
-In fact, the model suggests there is a negative relationship between `\texttt{renewable energy consumption}' and a country's latent health.
+Insights into the associated strength and direction of relationship between metrics and health are available from the inference about the health loadings, $a_j$.
 These results demonstrate that our model-based approach does not require \textit{a priori} input on which metrics reflect `good' health, or which metrics are important to a country's latent health.

-We provide further discussions in Appendix D.
+Table \ref{tab:coefB} left panel shows the results based on the marginal posterior medians using MML as treatment variable, for the three metrics which receive the highest positive impact from health, and one example of a negative loading, which will be discussed via Figure \ref{fig:employ1}.

+In decreasing order of effect size, the corresponding positively affected metrics are: `\texttt{population, ages 65 and older (\% of total)}'' ($j =$ 9), `\texttt{education index}' ($j =$ 1) and `\texttt{infant mortality rate (per 1,000 live births)}' (reversed-scale) ($j =$ 6).
+This suggests that, among the 15 metrics, population health-themed and education variables receive the highest three loadings from the country's latent health.

+The right panel of Table \ref{tab:coefB} shows some of the results for GGHE as treatment.
+The posterior probability is 0.66 for health to have a bigger effect on `\texttt{GNI per capita}' ($j =$ 3) than `\texttt{infant mortality rate (per 1,000 live births)}' (reversed-scale) ($j =$ 6), and is 0.55 for `\texttt{infant mortality rate}' than `\texttt{internet users(\% of population)}' ($j =$ 4), suggesting that the latent health of countries has similarly weighted effects on the three metrics receiving the highest positive impact.
+The different results between MML and GGHE suggest that which metrics are most affected by health depends on the treatment variable in the model.
+Other relevant discussions for GGHE as treatment are given in Appendix E.

 \FloatBarrier